 Date report Completed

 Person involved/ Age

 School, Group or Party name

 Reported by

 Centre, Event, Site Location

 Time of Incident

-Location of incident occurring/concern
+Location of incident

+occurring/concern

-Who was the incident witnessed by?
+Who was the incident witnessed

-Details of incident/concern (include past history/child talking of historical or previous situations etc)
+by?

-Please turn over
+Please turn over numa of f

-What if action has been taken by yourself
+What if action has been taken by yo ouiseii

+I

-In your opinion is the child in any immediate danger?
+In your opinion is the child in any in nmediate danger?

-Further action - (Line Manger to complete)
+Further action - (Line Mange ur to complete)

-Escalation by:

 Who has been informed of the incident?
 Date Time

 Line Manager

 Designated Safeguarding Lead

 General Manager

 Director

 Party, Group, Tour Leader

 Head teacher

-Local Authorities (LADO)
+Local Authorities

 Police

-Designated Safeguarding Lead Further action Notes: (Include people and times)
+Designated Safe guarding Lead Further action Notes: (Include people and time s)

 SGL Name:

 SGL Signature :

 Date:

+date of action taken

-On-going update of action taken
+On-going upo date of action taken

+Data /Time Action Taken D. Whom

 Date /Time Action Taken By Whom

+1